Illumina/zippy/README.md

 - Run the tests file make_params_test.py and see if it's OK!

 # Using ZIPPY:
+-1.
+Install pyflow by using 'pip install https://github.com/Illumina/pyflow/releases/download/v1.1.17/pyflow-1.1.17.tar.gz'.
+Unfortunately, pyflow is currently not in pypi, and so must be manually installed.

 0. Install ZIPPY by using 'pip install --process-dependency-links zippy-pipeline'

 1. Make a proto-workflow file.